Sam-Adarsh/GenAI-Linkedin-Post-Generator/README.md

-# GenAI LinkedIn Post Generator using Llama-3, LangChain & Groq
+# LinkedIn Post Generator using Llama-3, LangChain & Groq

 A Streamlit-based application that leverages the power of Llama 3 via Groq to generate engaging LinkedIn posts.
 This tool uses few-shot learning to tailor posts based on selected topics, length, and language.